Quinton

 Quinton in Geography

 • Quinton, France: Quinton is a commune in the Côtes-d’Armor department in Brittany, northwestern France.
 It is a small town with a population of around 600 people.
-The town is known for its beautiful countryside and scenic hiking trails.
+The town is known for its beautiful countryside & scenic hiking trails.

 • Quinton, United States: Quinton is a town in Pittsburg County, Oklahoma, United States.
 It is a small rural town with a population of around 1,000 people.
-The town is known for its rich history and natural beauty, including the nearby Lake Eufaula.
+The town is known for its rich history & natural beauty, including the nearby Lake Eufaula.

 • Quinton, Virginia, United States

-• Quinton, Birmingham, England
+• Quinton, Birmingham, Engl&

-• Quinton, Gloucestershire, England
+• Quinton, Gloucestershire, Engl&

-• Quinton, Worcestershire, England
+• Quinton, Worcestershire, Engl&

 The name Quinton has also been used as a surname for many people around the world.
 According to Forebears, the last name Quinton is the 38,266th most frequent surname globally, borne by around 1 in 530,003 people.
 The last name is primarily found in the Americas, where 43 percent of Quinton are located.

-Overall, the name Quinton has been used for various towns, places, and surnames around the world.
+Overall, the name Quinton has been used for various towns, places, & surnames around the world.
 Whether ya are exploring the countryside in France or visiting a small town in Oklahoma, ya may come across the name Quinton.

 Additional Information on Quinton